-Ranking Guidelines at the Attribute Level Defining to which level a project, program or portfolio will deliver CAMP4W objectives for each attribute category. $The \ project/program/portfolio \ directly \ and \ completely \ addresses \ the \ benefits \ being \ assessed \ by \ the$ Exceptional

-The project/program/portfolio directly addresses most elements of the benefits being assessed by the

-The project/program/portfolio only addresses some elements of the benefits being assessed by the question/statement or addresses them indirectly.
-The project/program/portfolio only addresses few or minor elements of the benefits being assessed by

-The project/program/portfolio does not provide any or very limited benefits to those being assessed by
+C uidelines at the Attribute Level el a project, program or portfolio will deliver CAMP4W objectives for each attribute category.
+Exceptional The project/program/portfolio directly and completely addresses the benefits being assessed by the question/statement.
+Significant The project/program/portfolio directly addresses most elements of the benefits being assessed by the question/statement.
+Moderate The project/program/portfolio only addresses some elements of the benefits being assessed by the question/statement or addresses them indirectly.
+Limited The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement or provides minor indirect benefits.
+Very Limited The project/program/portfolio does not provide any or very limited benefits to those being assessed by the question/statement.